 It’s taken forever, but AquAdvantage salmon will soon be served in restaurants and appearing at your local fish counter!
 AquAdvantage is a man-made breed of salmon that’s part-Atlantic and part-Chinook, with a few genes from other fish thrown in that rev up the animal’s growth processes so they’re active most of the year, as opposed to only part of the year.
 With these changes, AquaAdvantage’s developer, AquaBounty Technologies, says the salmon grow at twice the rate of farm-raised fish.
 The company claims that the fish has the same flavor, texture, color and odor as a regular salmon.
 However, the debate continues over whether the fish is safe for human consumption.

-Glittering gold seahorse?
-It isnt a fairytale fantasy it is the reality which was made in Vietnam National University College of Science.
-Although small in size these sea horses have well worth in gold.
-Scientists used Gene GFP, a light-emitting gene extracted from jellyfish, was combined with tiny grains of gold.
-Then these grains of gold were injected into sea horse egg cells.
+Glittering gold seahorse isn’t just a fairytale fantasy, it has been made real by the scientists at the Vietnam National University College of Science.
+Although small in size, these seahorses have are worth their weight in gold.
+Scientists used the gene GFP, a light-emitting gene extracted from the jellyfish, and combined with tiny grains of gold.
+These grains of gold were injected into the egg cells of a seahorse.
 The gold mixed with the jellyfish genes was incorporated into the cells of the sea horses, which glittered when they came into being,” the school’s head of animal physiology said.

 These mosquitoes are known as dead end mosquitoes.
 Some mosquitoes were engineered as a way to fight malaria and dengue.
 These diseases causes a million deaths annually as well as infecting million of people.
 The malaria fighting mosquitoes are able to resist the plasmodium parasite, which means that it is almost impossible for them to become infected with the disease.
 The thing, however, is that plasmodium parasites can evolve quickly, leading to some people wondering if we would be better off by killing mosquitoes.